-Difference Between Risk and Risk Event
+Difference between Risk and Risk Event

-A couple of months ago we released a Hazard and Risk Competency Quiz, which deals a lot with the concept of Risk Events.
+Last year we released a Hazard and Risk Competency Quiz, which deals a lot with the concept of Risk Events.
 Overall the assessment – which was purposefully very difficult – was very successful.

 We received a lot of feedback about Risk Events, and for the most part aviation safety managers fall into 3 categories concerning Risk Events.
 If you are familiar with the assessment, which category do you fall into?